ojas1901/spendwise/README.md

 ## About Spendwise

 Spendwise is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+With SpendWise, users can easily record and categorize their spending, set budgets, visualize expenditure patterns, and more, all within the familiar Telegram interface.
 With simple commands, this bot allows you to:
 - Add/Record a new spending based on personal or shared expense actegory
 - Add/Record recurring transactions
 - Display recurring transactions
 - Display upcoming transactions
-- Savings alert using e-mail notification
+- Provide Email Alerts when monthly expenses exceeds the savings goal or budget
-- Real time currency conversion
+- Real time currency conversion using public APIs
-- Personalised user info
+- Personalised user information stored
 - Monthly budget chart
 - Show the sum of your expenditure for the current day/month
 - Display your spending history